sivafx/sivafx/README.md

   - **Build Tools**: Maven, Gradle
   - **Servers**: Apache Tomcat, JBoss
   - **IDE**: IntelliJ IDEA, Eclipse
+- **Projects**:
+  1. **E-commerce Platform**: A full-featured e-commerce site with product listings, shopping cart, and secure payment processing.
+  2. **Employee Management System**: A comprehensive system for managing employee data, leave requests, and payroll.
+  3. **Online Booking Application**: An app to handle booking and scheduling for services like salons, hotels, or rentals.
+  4. **Customer Relationship Management (CRM)**: A web-based CRM tool to track customer interactions and manage sales pipelines.
+  5. **Hospital Management System**: A system to manage patient records, appointments, and medical history.

 ### 2. **Python Fullstack** 🐍
 - **Frontend**: HTML, CSS, JavaScript, and frameworks like React.js or Vue.js